-8 Key Business IT Considerations
+12 Key Business IT Considerations

-1. Hardware inventory
+1. Conduct hardware inventory

-2. Software assets
+2. Manage software assets

-3. Data assets
+3. Manage data assets

 Data storage requirements can grow, and data may need to be managed in new ways.
 Storage systems need to keep up with growth, and backups need to keep it all safe.
 Migrating data storage to a cloud service may be more cost-effective than expanding on-premises storage, provided contractual and regulatory requirements allow it.

-4. Risk management
+4. Practice risk management